Department of Management

 MGT 3353.
 Business Communication.

-This course provides an introduction to the uses of communication in business and focuses on communication models, general semantics, effective writing style, selection and organization of content and medium(s), effective oral communication, employment communication, and causes of miscommunication.
+This course introduces the principles and practices of communication in organizational settings.
+Students study communication models, audience analysis, message structure, and the effective use of written, oral, and digital channels.
+Emphasis is placed on creating clear, purposeful, and professionally appropriate business messages.
+The course also examines factors that contribute to misunderstanding and strategies for improving clarity in workplace communication.
+Students apply communication techniques across various formats.
 Students will not receive credit for both MGT 3353 and MGT 3453.
 (WI) Prerequisites: ENG 1310 and [ENG 1320 or ENG 1321] and [COMM 1310 or COMM 2338 or COMM 2315] all with grades of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter